Cube-OS/cubeOS/docs/tutorials/app-register.rst

 Registering a Mission Application
 =================================

-The Kubos :doc:`applications service <../ecosystem/services/app-service>` is responsible for monitoring and managing all mission applications for a system.
+The CubeOS :doc:`applications service <../ecosystem/services/app-service>` is responsible for monitoring and managing all mission applications for a system.

 This tutorial walks the user through: